Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Acknowledgment

 \section{Acknowledgment}

 This work was supported by the National Science Foundation under Grants CMMI-2138612.
 Any opinions, findings and conclusions or recommendations expressed in this paper are those of the authors and do not reflect the views of NSF.

-The authors would like to thank Lin Li from UC San Diego and Jun Xiang from San Diego State University for their valuable comments and discussions.
+The authors would like to thank Lin Li, Paul Lathrop from UC San Diego and Jun Xiang from San Diego State University for their valuable comments and discussions.

 \ifCLASSOPTIONcaptionsoff

 \fi